In this article I will explain how to hide (remove) .ASPX extension in URL in

 Passing parameters to another page using URL Routing

-In order to explain passing of parameters to from one page to another when using URL Routing, I will extend the same example by adding a GridView with some sample data to the Customers.aspx page and adding route for the page CustomerDetails.aspx.
+In order to explain passing of parameters to from one page to another when using URL Routing, a GridView with some sample data is added to the Customers.aspx page and adding route for the page CustomerDetails.aspx.

 <Columns>